Biden set to meet China’s Xi next week in San Francisco for high-stakes summit

 The White House signaled that nearly all hot-button issues between Washington and Beijing will also be part of Biden’s talk with Xi on Wednesday.

-This will include issues such as the status of Americans detained in China and stemming the outflow of fentanyl precursor chemicals from China.
+This will include issues such as the status of Americans detained in China, and the outflow of fentanyl precursor chemicals from China.

-Election interference in the U.S., and concerns over Chinese aggression toward Taiwan, to include any interference in their upcoming election, are also expected to be a fraught topic of conversation.
+Election interference in the U.S., and concerns over Chinese aggression toward Taiwan, including any potential interference in its upcoming election, are also expected to be a fraught topic of conversation.

 And while the U.S. views China as its toughest competitor for influence on the world stage, the Biden administration has also recognized how China can exert influence amid global conflicts.